-Six days before his last Passover Jesus comes to Lazarus' house in Bethany, has supper and stays (John 12:1 - 2).
+The last days in the life of Jesus begin near sunset.
+His trip to Lazarus' house in Bethany began in Jericho, which is 17 miles (27.3 kilometers) away.
+In the early evening, after arriving in the home, he has supper (John 12:1 - 2).
 After supper Lazarus' sister Mary anoints his feet with very expensive ointment.
 Judas (who carries the group's money bag) complains that what was spent on ointment could have been used to help the poor.
-The REAL reason Judas complained was that he was a thief who wanted more money to steal (John 12:3 - 11).
+The REAL reason Judas complained to Jesus was that he was a thief who wanted more money to steal (John 12:3 - 11).

-The crowds gathering and following Jesus place their clothes and cut palm tree branches on the road in front of him.
+Jesus, in the morning, travels from Lazarus' house in Bethany to Bethphage, which is a Sabbath day's journey (1,000 yards or .91 kilometers) away from Jerusalem.
+In the village he mounts a colt for his triumphal entry into the city.
+As he travels the multitudes begin to praise him and God (Mark 11:9 - 10).
+The crowds gathering and following him place their clothes and cut palm tree branches on the road in front of him.
 The Pharisees (religious leaders) hear the crowd's praises and ask him to tell them to SHUT UP!
-His replies that if THEY did not cry out praises the stones would (Matthew 21:1 - 11, Mark 11:1 - 10, Luke 19:29 - 40, John 12:12 - 19)!
+Jesus replies that if THEY did not cry out praises the stones would (Matthew 21:1 - 11, Mark 11:1 - 10, Luke 19:29 - 40, John 12:12 - 19)!

-As Jesus travels back to Jerusalem he becomes hungry.
+Jesus, as he travels during the morning back to Jerusalem, becomes hungry.
 He spots a fig tree and goes to it hoping to find figs. Finding only leaves he says to the tree "Let no one eat fruit from you ever again" (Mark 11:14).
 He arrives at the temple and casts out the money changers and dove sellers, saying the following.

-While traveling to Jerusalem the disciples notice that the cursed fig tree is dried up (Matthew 21:19 - 22, Mark 11:20 - 26).
+In the morning, while traveling to Jerusalem, the disciples notice that the cursed fig tree is dried up (Matthew 21:19 - 22, Mark 11:20 - 26).
 Some Hellenist Jews, in Jerusalem to celebrate the feast, ask Philip if they can see him.
 When told of the request Jesus states his time has come to be glorified (John 12:20 - 27).
 He asks God the Father to glorify His (the Father's) name.
 A thunderous voice from heaven states God had, and will again, glorify His name (John 12:28 - 30).
 He states that NOW is the judgment of the world and that the prince of this world (Satan) will be cast out (John 12:31 - 36).
 He leaves the city again and hides himself for the remainder of the Sabbath (John 12:36).

-Jesus and the disciples start to leave the temple area for the Mount of Olives.
+Late in the afternoon Jesus and the disciples start to leave the temple area for the Mount of Olives.
 As they exit he reveals that Jerusalem's temple will soon be destroyed (Matthew 24:1 - 2, Mark 13:1 - 2, Luke 21:5 - 6).
-On the Mount of Olives he prophesies about the events to occur just before his second coming to earth and the completion of the age (Matthew 24:3 - 26:2, Mark 13:3 - 7, Luke 21:7 - 38)
+On the Mount of Olives he prophesies about the events to occur just before his second coming to earth and the completion of the age (Matthew 24:3 - 26:2, Mark 13:3 - 7, Luke 21:7 - 38).

-The disciples are told that the Passover is after two days (Matthew 26:2, Mark 14:1).
+Near evening, the disciples are told that the Passover is after two days (Matthew 26:2, Mark 14:1).
 The chief priests, scribes, elders, etc. of the Great Sanhedrin, who HATE him, meet at the palace of Caiaphas the high priest.
 They meet to discuss how to have him killed "by trickery" (Matthew 26:5).
 Jesus travels to Bethany and stays at Simon the Leper's house.
 While eating a woman comes in and anoints his head with very expensive ointment.
 Some of the disciples roundly criticize the woman for buying such costly ointment instead of using the money to help the poor.
 He, however, first chides the disciples for being overly critical then states the woman was anointing him for his burial (Matthew 26:6 - 13, Mark 14:3 - 9).

 Monday, April 3